tylergross97/pdx_somatic_variant_calling/README.md

 First, it is important to understand that although the tumor is implanted into the mouse, it originated from a human patient, meaning that we are interested in understanding the variants of the human tumor cells.
 However, during and after implanation of the tumor into the mouse, there is some degree of infiltration of mouse cells into the tumor.
 As discussed and explored throughly in [Jo et al., 2019](https://link.springer.com/article/10.1186/s13059-019-1849-2) [1], this can lead to false-positive variant calls that should be minimized through the explicit filtering of the reads originating the mouse.
 This pipeline utilizes the [bamcmp](https://github.com/CRUKMI-ComputationalBiology/bamcmp)[4] tool, although there are others available.

 ### Tumor-only somatic short variant calling
 Performing somatic variant calling without a matched-normal sample also introduces challenges that must be addressed through the use of a database of common germline variants to be filtered out.
 In the case of a matched-normal sample, germline variants are defined as those present in both the matched-normal sample and the tumor sample.
 Although the use of a common germline variant database is more prone to rare germline variants showing up as false-positive somatic variant calls, this is often the reality for many researchers working with PDX models.
 [Mutect2](https://www.biorxiv.org/content/10.1101/861054v1.abstract)[5] is a somatic short variant caller that has a tumor-only mode available and is used in this pipeline, following [GATK's best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels)[2].
+The output of the pipeline are called variants in VCF and MAF formats.

+### Optional downstream analyses
+There is also documentation for downstream analyses of the outputs of the nextflow pipeline (see [Downstream Analyses](#downstream-analyses)

 ## Pipeline Workflow